Lebanon holds first parliament election since financial collapse, blast | Politics

 - Lebanon

+Hussein Ismail, 40, also said he had lost money in the meltdown but this would not stop him from voting for the Hezbollah-allied Shi'ite Amal Movement, led by Parliament Speaker Nabih Berri.
+"Berri built us schools, roads, hospitals," he said.
 Polls are due to close at 7:00 p.m.
 (1600 GMT), with unofficial results expected overnight.
-IRAN'S ORBIT

 Adding a note of uncertainty, a boycott by Sunni leader Saad al-Hariri has left a vacuum that both Hezbollah allies and opponents are seeking to fill.
-As the vote neared, watchdogs warned that candidates would purchase votes through food packages and fuel vouchers issued to families hit hard by the financial collapse.
+LF voter Diana Safa said she expected results to be disputed.
+"It's already tense today," she said.

-Nationals over the age of 21 vote in their ancestral towns and villages, sometimes far from home.
-The incoming parliament is expected to vote on long-delayed reforms required by the International Monetary Fund to unlock financial support to ease the crisis.
+A security official said there had been disputes in several areas but no major incidents.
+The LF said Hezbollah supporters had burned LF posters and attacked their delegates in Jezzine in the south, leaving four people wounded.
+A Hezbollah official said the group had no presence in that area.

-It is also due to elect a president to replace Aoun, whose term ends on Oct.
-31. Whatever the outcome, analysts say Lebanon could face a period of paralysis as factions barter over portfolios in a new power-sharing cabinet, a process that can take months.
+The Lebanese Association for Democratic Elections (LADE) said one of its monitors had been beaten by Hezbollah supporters near Sidon.
+The Hezbollah official said he was not aware of the incident.
+LADE, which warned of vote-buying ahead of the election, also said activists of several parties, including Hezbollah, had asked its monitors to leave some polling stations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)